All Episodes

 And above all else, the party and the movement must be saved.

-And if in fact more than saved, not even harmed.
+And if, in fact, more than saved, not even harmed.

-You compare this, this is actual abuse.
+This is actual abuse.

 This is actual discrimination.